You don't have to take a loss

 The Diminished Value Process

 Unfortunately, no matter how well you prove your diminished value claim and how much evidence you provide, the insurance company can still deny your claim.
-Filing fees and attorney fees are recoverable in Oklahoma, so the insurance company has every reason to settle your diminished value claim directly with you.
+Filing and attorney fees are recoverable in Oklahoma, so the insurance company has every reason to settle your diminished value claim with you directly.
 However, you may file your claim in small claims or civil court.

 Suppose the insurance company denies your diminished value claim for any reason.
 In that case, Collision Safety Consultants of Oklahoma can help you to retain an attorney to review your loss of value claim.